 There are many easy ways to get to Gaspe:

 - VIA Rail makes stops along the Gaspe Peninsula.
 An overnight train from Montreal gives passengers a lovely seaside view in the morning.

 - Orléans Express is a Quebec bus service that goes to Gaspe from Montreal International Airport, downtown Montreal, Quebec City amongst others.

-- Air Canada flies into Gaspe with connector flights in Montreal or Quebec City.
+- Air Canada flies into Gaspe with connecting flights in Montreal or Quebec City.

 - Ferry service is available to the Gaspe north shore from Quebec and to the south shore from New Brunswick.

-- The drive from Montreal to the western edge of the Gaspe Peninsula is about 7 hours.
-Continue on another 6 or 7 hours and you'll reach the town of Gaspé at the eastern tip.
+- The drive from Montreal to the western edge of the Gaspe Peninsula is about seven hours.
+Continue on another six or seven hours, and you'll reach the town of Gaspé at the eastern tip.
 From the Maine / Canada border, the drive to Gaspe is three or four hours.

 - For a more comprehensive understanding of the St. Lawrence Quebec and maritime region, consider the Mighty Saint Lawrence cruise aboard Adventure Canada.

 03 of 07

 Many of the most popular activities in Gaspe involve the outdoors and nature discovery.
 Things to do include whale watching and sea excursions, kayaking, bird watching, salmon fishing, lighthouse and architectural tours, hiking, and scenic drives.